0m0g1/omniscript/instructions.md

 -----------------

 - On Windows, the `premake5.lua` script automatically copies required LLVM `.dll` files to the build output folder.
-- Ensure your LLVM headers and libraries are correctly placed inside `dependencies/llvm/include` and `dependencies/llvm/lib` respectively.
+- Ensure the LLVM headers and libraries are correctly placed inside `dependencies/llvm/include` and `dependencies/llvm/lib` respectively.